-1. demonstrate their understanding of the principles of abstraction and encapsulation as they apply to the design of abstract data types and programs;
+Demonstrate their understanding of the principles of abstraction and encapsulation as they apply to the design of abstract data types and programs.

-2. analyse and evaluate the time and space behaviour of algorithms and understand how this is expressed and determined;
+Analyse and evaluate the time and space behaviour of algorithms and understand how this is expressed and determined.

-3. recognise the importance of this analysis in the design of software;
+Recognise the importance of this analysis in the design of software.

-4. describe some of the main approaches to algorithm design such as greedy algorithms, divide and conquer and dynamic programming;
+Describe and apply some of the main approaches to algorithm design such as greedy algorithms, divide and conquer and dynamic programming.

-5. demonstrate judgement in evaluating and choosing appropriate data structures and algorithms for a range of programming problems;
+Demonstrate judgement in evaluating and choosing appropriate data structures and algorithms for a range of programming problems.

 This module builds on the foundations of the first year modules on program design and provides a thorough grounding in the design of data structures and algorithms and gives further insight into object-oriented design.

 2. Storing and Retrieving Data by Key: The Map abstract data type and related abstract data types; Implementations using basic data structures; Hashing; Binary search trees; Balanced binary search trees.